Burn My Eyes: Cancelled re-release

 On October 31, 2006, Roadrunner Records announced that as part of their 25th anniversary, they would be re-releasing Burn My Eyes with a bonus CD, which includes previously unreleased tracks and rarities.
 It was said to be due out on January 8, 2007, but was then pushed back to September 2007 so it would not interfere with the release of The Blackening.
-However, the re-release was in fact cancelled.
+However, the re-release was cancelled.
 Robb Flynn explained this on his blog, which is posted on Machinehead1.com: